maidsafe/dev-website/src/contents/en-gb/doc_dotnet.md

 In the solution explorer right click on the `LiveNetworkExample` project and select **Set as StartUp Project**

 The process to connect to live network is the same as mock except:
-- The non-mock SAFE browser is used as indicated by its title `safe-browser-<version>-<platform>.zip` (see [prerequisites](#prerequisites) for instructions).
+- The non-mock Safe browser is used as indicated by its title `safe-browser-<version>-<platform>.zip` (see [prerequisites](#prerequisites) for instructions).
-- The authentication process is against the live network and not the MockVault file.
+- The authentication process is against the live network and not the MockNode file.

 **Note:** Before attempting to connect to the alpha-2 network, make sure that you have completed the steps in the [authenticate using mock browser section.](#connecting-to-the-mock-network)

-**1. Download the SAFE (non-mock) Browser**
+**1. Download the Safe (non-mock) Browser**

-If you haven't already done so, download the SAFE (non-mock) Browser (see [prerequisites](#prerequisites) for instructions).
+If you haven't already done so, download the Safe (non-mock) Browser (see [prerequisites](#prerequisites) for instructions).

 **2. Log in**

-Log in using your existing SAFE Network account or create an account from the Authenticator.
+Log in using your existing Safe Network account or create an account from the Authenticator.

 Ensure to keep the browser opened and logged in with your account before proceeding with next steps.